It is a grant to support projects, lasting one year, aimed at

 The contribution is provided for in Article 21, paragraph 1, letter a) of Provincial Law no. 4 "Provincial Law on Sport 2016" of 21 April 2016.

-The total score achieved by each individual initiative determines its position in the ranking list.
+The overall score achieved by each individual initiative determines its position in the ranking list.

 Applications scoring less than 18 out of 47 are not eligible for support.